Frequently Asked Questions

 What is Henna?

-Henna’s dye molecule is: Lawsone : 2-Hydroxy 1,4 Napthoquinone. this is a safe red-orange dye that binds to the keratin in skin.
+Henna’s dye molecule is: Lawsone : 2-Hydroxy 1, 4 Napthoquinone. this is a safe red-orange dye that binds to the keratin in skin, and protein in hair and nails.

 Lawsone is the red-orange dye molecule that is found in the leaves of the henna plant.
 This is what creates a beautiful stain on the skin.